Matt-Jones-Developer/function-store/README.md

 ## User Story

-- I want to build a functional, full stack e-commerce single page application using the latest frameworks
+- Build a functional, full stack e-commerce single page application using the latest frameworks
 - Must follow a Figma design as closely as possible to match the overall site design brief
 - Although not a requirement, to make buttons and links functional would be a plus
 - To push myself to use all the skills and frameworks at my disposal
-- Build an impressive, cleanly coded, maintainable ans scalable project build
+- Build an impressive, cleanly coded, maintainable and scalable project
-- adhere to semantic HTML guidelines, CSS validation tools and Accessibility best practices (WCAG-AA)
+- Adhere to semantic HTML guidelines, CSS validation tools and Accessibility best practices (WCAG-AA)
 - To use AlpineJS and Tailwind frameworks as preferred by the company
 - Version control using Git